altruios/namshubettulpa/public/namshubettuple/redeye.md

 *With the other he grabbed Martha's shirt.*
 ~He was on the other side of the center and together they stayed close.~ ~Ahead of her - she saw another tooth fall.~
-"Roll it to me"
+"M::Roll it to me"
-*She said, moving near the edge,*
+*She moved near the edge.*
-"Quickly"
+"M::Quickly!"
 *He complied and she watched it roll.*
 ~The shape inside.~
 ~Barely even inside twisted and morphed through a repeating pattern.~